Progress

 Notes to Figure 1:

-• Managers contain both managing directors and middle managers.
-Women are only six, thereof two in upper management.
-Therefore they weigh high on average.
-In 2016 the number of women in middle management increased, lowering the upper/middle management ratio.
+- Managers include both managing directors and middle managers.
+There are only six women, two of whom are in upper management.
+Therefore, they weigh high on average.
+In 2016, the number of women in middle management increased, lowering the upper/middle management ratio.

 Figure 2.
-Regular wages of women as a percentage of regular wages of men at Landsvirkjun
+Regular wages of women as a percentage of regular wages of men at Landsvirkjun.
+Note!
+2023, there are no men in the group of specialists.

 Notes to Figure 2:

-• In 2018 there were no women craft workers and no men clerks, and therefore these categories are not displayed on the graph.
+- In 2018, there were no women craft workers or men clerks, so these categories are not displayed on the graph.

 Metrics, Targets and Monitoring Protocol